acts-project/acts/docs/howto/run_material_mapping.rst

 Mapping and configuration
 -------------------------

-First we need to extract the list of all the surfaces and volumes in our detector, to do so we will use the ``geometry.py`` script :
+First we need to extract the list of all the surfaces and volumes in our detector.
+To do so we will use the ``geometry.py`` script:

 .. code-block::

    $ python3 <source>/Examples/Scripts/Python/geometry.py

-Ideally the following options should be used in the python file :
+Ideally the following options should be used in the python file:

 .. code-block::